Remote’s guide to employing in Portugal.

 Besides providing your employees with all statutory benefits in Portugal, Remote can advise on and arrange for custom benefits and perks for your employees upon request.

-Learn how employment taxes affect your payroll and your employees’ paychecks in Portugal.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Portugal.

 By law, full-time workers in Portugal are entitled to 22 days of holiday leave per year.